Shocco Springs introduces two new board members

 Shocco directors depend heavily on the wisdom, expertise and diverse talents of their board members, and they are very thankful for all their support and contributions to the organization and ministry of Shocco Springs.

-Shocco Springs is a set apart retreat center located in Talladega and is designed to create enduring and impactful life experiences.
-Thousands of Christian organizations, schools, and executive teams have trusted us to create meaningful impact in God’s beautiful nature with amazing fun for over 75 years.
+Shocco Springs is a set-apart retreat center located in Talladega and is designed to create enduring and meaningful life experiences.
+Thousands of Christian organizations, schools, and executive teams have trusted us to create special experiences in God’s beautiful nature with amazing fun for over 75 years.
 For more information on how you can take advantage of what Shocco has to offer, visit shocco.org.